Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Crossings and nestings over and

 Before giving the formulation of $\Phi_2$, we first recall what a tunnel is.
-Notion of tunnels on Dyck paths (Dyck paths are Motzkin paths having no horizontal step) is introduced by Elizalde et al.~\cite{ElizD,ElizP} and Barnabey et al.~\cite{Barnabei2} extend the notion in terms of Motzkin paths.
-A \textit{tunnel} of a Motzkin path $P$ is a horizontal segment between two distinct lattice points of $P$ that intersects $P$ only at these two points and lying always below $P$.
-Since each tunnel $t$ start form the starting point of an up $u$ step to the ending point of a down step $d$.
+The notion of tunnels on Dyck paths (Dyck paths are Motzkin paths having no horizontal step) is introduced by Elizalde et al.~\cite{ElizD,ElizP} and Barnabey et al.~\cite{Barnabei2} extend the notion in terms of Motzkin paths.
+A \textit{tunnel} of a Motzkin path $P$ is a horizontal segment between two distinct lattice points of $P$ that intersects $P$ only at these two points and lies always below $P$.
+Each tunnel $t$ starts from the starting point of an up step $u$ to the ending point of a down step $d$.
 We say that the tunnel $t$ matches $u$ and $d$.
-For example, the Motzkin path in Figure \ref{fig22} has $7$ tunnels drown in right dashed arrows.
+For example, the Motzkin path in Figure \ref{fig22} has $7$ tunnels drawn in right dashed arrows.
 In particular, the tunnel $t_3$ matches the up step numbered 4 and the down step numbered 7.
-For any Motzkin path $P$, we can construct $\sigma_2=\Phi_2(P)$ by the following procedure (see Figure \ref{fig22}): \begin{itemize} \item From left to right, number the steps of $P$ from $1$ up to $n$. \item Then, we have \begin{itemize} \item[{\rm (a)}] $(i)$ is a $1$-cycle of $\sigma_2$ if and only if the step numbered $i$ is horizontal. \item[{\rm (b)}] $(i,j)$ is a $2$-cycle of $\sigma_2$ if and only if the up step numbered $i$ is matched with the down step numbered $j$ throughout tunnel. \end{itemize} \end{itemize}
+For any Motzkin path $P$, we can construct $\sigma_2=\Phi_2(P)$ by the following procedure (see Figure \ref{fig22}): \begin{itemize} \item From left to right, number the steps of $P$ from $1$ up to $n$. \item Then, we have \begin{itemize} \item[{\rm (a)}] $(i)$ is a $1$-cycle of $\sigma_2$ if and only if the step numbered $i$ is horizontal. \item[{\rm (b)}] $(i,j)$ is a $2$-cycle of $\sigma_2$ if and only if the up step numbered $i$ is matched with the down step numbered $j$ by a tunnel. \end{itemize} \end{itemize}

 By these definitions, it is not difficult to show that the bijections $\Phi_1$ and $\Phi_2$ are well defined. \begin{proposition} Let $P$ be a Motzkin path.
 Assume that $\sigma_1=\Phi_1(P)$ and $\sigma_2=\Phi_2(P)$.
 We have the following properties \begin{itemize} \item[{\rm (i)}] $(\crs,\nes)(\sigma_1)=(2\sh_{u},\sh_{h})(P)$. \item[{\rm (ii)}] $\nes(\sigma_2)=(2\sh_{u}+\sh_{h})(P)$. \end{itemize} \end{proposition} \begin{proof} Let $\sigma$ be an involution.
 By definition, we have